Butler vs. Buffalo College Basketball Predictions & Picks - December 5

 - Computer Predicted Total: 151.0

-Butler has compiled a 7-1-0 record against the spread this season, while Buffalo is 2-4-0.
-The Bulldogs are 4-4-0 and the Bulls are 3-3-0 in terms of going over the point total.
+Butler has a 7-1-0 record against the spread so far this season compared to Buffalo, who is 2-4-0 ATS.
+The Bulldogs have a 4-4-0 record going over the point total, while games involving the Bulls have a record of 3-3-0 when it comes to hitting the over.

 Sportsbook Promo Codes